imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 {% highlight ruby %}
 tab :name => 'Git' do
-  run 'subl .'
   run 'git st'
 end
 {% endhighlight %}

-Opens the project directory in [Sublime Text 2](http://www.sublimetext.com/2).
 Runs `git status` just to see where things are.
 Since this tab doesn't have a running process like the others, it's also where I do any terminal work going forward.
 Because our original tab that everything started from is about to go away.

 {% highlight ruby %}
-run 'open http://0.0.0.0:4000/blog'
+run 'subl .' #Opens project directory in Sublime Text 2 run 'open http://0.0.0.0:4000/blog' run 'exit'
-run 'exit'
 {% endhighlight %}